 Our calculator can help in determining the approximate amount of water you need to drink per day to prevent dehydration.
-It is based on Adequate Intakes (AI) measure, which is the median total water intake from U.S. survey data:
+It is based on the Adequate Intake (AI) measure, which is the median total water intake from U.S. survey data:

-The values in the table are total water values - it means that they include water from food and drink.
+The values in the table are total water values, which include water from food and drink.
 Water and other beverages represent approximately 81% of total water intake, and the water contained in food provides the remaining 19%.
 It's easy to notice that daily AI for men and women is 3.7 L and 2.7 L per day, respectively.
-All these values may be found in our water intake calculator – it displays total water (from both food and drinks) and the amount you should consume in the form of beverages.
+You may find all these values in our water intake calculator – it displays total water (from both food and drinks) and the amount you should consume in the form of beverages.

 Minimum water requirement is sometimes calculated from your weight – simply divide your body weight (in pounds) by 2.
-For example, for 180 lb person (~82 kg), the recommended water intake is in 90 fl oz (2.7 L).
-If you want to check that rough estimation, you can use our weight converter to change between the units, and similarly, for the water volume, you may find useful the volume converter tool.
+For example, for a 180 lb person (~82 kg), the recommended water intake is 90 fl oz (2.7 L).
+If you want to check that rough estimation, you can use our weight converter to change between the units, and similarly, for the water volume, you may find helpful the volume converter tool.

 Recommended water intake during exercises

-According to the article, the prehydration and drinking after the excessive physical activity are also important issues:
+According to the article, the pre-hydration and drinking after excessive physical activity are also important issues:

-- Drink during your workout.
-The hourly sweat losses are in 0.5 to 2.0 L/h ranges for vigorous physical activity, so the water needs may vary.
+Drink during your workout.
+The hourly sweat losses are in the 0.5 to 2.0 L/h range for vigorous physical activity, so the water needs may vary.

 How much water should I drink?

-Elderly and children experience thirst less intensely than adults, so make sure that your child is drinking enough water, especially during summer and physical activities.
+Elderly adults and children experience thirst less intensely than adults, so ensure your child is drinking enough water, especially during summer and physical activities.